 To date, there appears to be a disconnect between politics, policies and eLearning.
 At the beginning of his second term, President Obama offered firm support for eLearning at a talk at the University of Buffalo.
-In the talk, he highlighted specific examples of innovative online programs: “Universities like Carnegie Mellon, Arizona State, they’re starting to show that online learning can help students master the same material in less time and often at lower cost.
-Georgia Tech, which is a national leader in computer science, just announced it will begin offering an online master’s degree in computer science at a fraction of the cost of a traditional class, but it’s just as rigorous and it’s producing engineers who are just as good.”
-Notably, however, under Obama, only limited progress was made in terms of creating the conditions under which eLearning can truly flourish at both the K-12 and higher education levels.
+In the talk, he highlighted specific examples of innovative online programs.
+With specific callouts for Carnegie Mellon and Arizona State, Obama noted, some universities are beginning to show that online learning can assist students in the quest to master material in decreased time.
+But under Obama, only limited progress was made in terms of creating the conditions under which eLearning can truly flourish at both the K-12 and higher education levels.

 Policies and eLearning Models